 Some Ed.M. programs require teacher certification for admission and/or graduation.
-Information concerning these certification requirements may be obtained through the student's department, the Council on Teacher Education certification officer online or 505 East Green Street, 2nd Floor.
+Information concerning these certification requirements may be obtained through the student's department or the Council on Teacher Education.

 Teacher, administrative, and other certifications for public schools are awarded by the Illinois State Board of Education.
 In most cases, certification may be awarded after completing an approved program at a university.
 The College of Education has approved programs for most certifications, including various teaching fields, Library Media Specialist, Learning Behavior Specialist, School Service (School Social Worker, Speech/Language Pathologist), and Administrative (General Administrative and Superintendent).
 Most of the approved administrative programs require completion of a graduate degree at the University of Illinois.
-Since requirements change, it is important that anyone desiring to obtain certification discuss the matter with his or her adviser and the Council of Teacher Education certification officer, 505 East Green Street, 2nd Floor, at the start of the program.
+Since requirements change, it is important that anyone desiring to obtain certification discuss the matter with his or her adviser and the Council of Teacher Education at the start of the program.

 All persons seeking admission to a certification program in educational administration must respond to a separate application procedure.
-For details, contact the Department of Educational Organization and Leadership, 333 Education Building.
+For details, contact the Department of Educational Organization and Leadership.